hvwaldow/git-novice-hvw/index.md

 changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

-Version control is the lab notebook of the digital world: it's what professionals use to keep track of what they've done and to collaborate with other people.
-Every large software development project relies on it, and most programmers use it for their small jobs as well.
-And it isn't just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.

 ::::::::::::::::::::::::::::::::::::::::::  prereq